Kamna16/CodeUp/README.md

 # CodeUp
- This is an Edtech Platform
+ This is a fullstack Edtech Platform built using MERNSTACK.